Commercial Activities on Footpaths

 How to apply for permission to use the footpath for outdoor dining with liquor

-Although the Mornington Peninsula Shire Property team is here to help, the Victorian Commission for Gambling and Liquor Regulation (VCGLR) is the independent statutory authority that administers Victoria’s gambling and liquor laws.
+Although we are here to help, the Victorian Commission for Gambling and Liquor Regulation (VCGLR) is the independent statutory authority that administers Victoria’s gambling and liquor laws.

 The VCGLR undertakes compliance activities to prevent and detect breaches, while also informing and educating industry and the general public about regulatory practices and requirements.
-Try to keep yourself up to date and maintain compliance at all times.
+Try to keep yourself up to date so that you can maintain compliance.
 It’s better for everyone.

 Guidelines for Commercial Activities on Footpaths application (with and without alcohol)